Title: Grounding

 The rehearsals begin almost immediately.
 Do I wake early to watch the sunrise, as someone grounded and intentional might?
 Do I anchor the day by watching the sunset, as if presence itself could be scheduled?

 I am mentally planning my arrival as if it were a syllabus.
-I find myself agonizing over the mundane details of a life I haven’t even started yet:
+I find myself agonising over the mundane details of a life still waiting to begin:

 - The Routine: Should I plan a strict writing schedule to ensure productivity?

-- The Performance: Should I jog at 7:00 am to prove I’m still disciplined, or should I swim at 1:00 pm and siesta at 2:00 pm like a “proper” retiree?
+- The Performance: Should I jog at 7:00 am to prove I am still disciplined, or should I swim at 1:00 pm and siesta at 2:00 pm like a proper retiree?

-- The Diet: Should I maintain a strict low-carb regime, or should I finally learn how to “go with the flow” and listen to what my body actually needs?
+- The Diet: Should I maintain a strict low-carb regime, or finally learn to “go with the flow” and listen to what my body actually needs?

-I am realizing that these questions are just the “lies that burnout tells”.
-They are my “rehearsed explanations” and elaborate to-do lists used to avoid the disorienting blankness of being truly alone.
+I am realising that these questions are just the lies that burnout tells.
+They are my rehearsed explanations and elaborate to-do lists used to avoid the disorienting blankness of being truly alone.

 I am addicted to the dopamine hit of a completed task, and I am terrified that if I stop acting, I will discover I am nothing.